jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 In this post, we're only going to focus on the first three event types, as they're the most minimum components necessary to set up offline first support.

-Let's take a look at our `sw.js` file and break down each event.
+Let's take a look at our `sw.js` file and break down each piece.
+The first thing we should do is set up our cache keys and precache routes.

 ```js
 const PRECACHE = 'precache-v1';